samclane/samclane.github.io/_posts/2019-1-13-Pycharm-Arduino.md

 Process finished with exit code 0
 ```

 If you're having problems connecting with your Arduino, open your default Arduino IDE and ensure that all connection settings are correctly configured, including which Serial Port is being used.
 Also make sure that the Serial connection isn't being used by another process.
-Your Python code could be running in the background and hogging the Serial port.
+Your Python code could be running in the background and hogging the Serial port, not allowing any other applications to use it.

 Another good idea would be to make a copy of the "main" configuration and deleting the call to the "Arduino" tool.
 That way, you can choose to run your code with/without uploading to your Arduino first.